perfecttodo/nextjs/ALBUMS_FEATURE.md

 ## Overview

-The Albums feature allows users to organize their audio files into collections.
+The Albums feature allows users to organize their episodes into collections.
 Each album belongs to a specific category and optionally to a group, providing a structured way to organize audio content.

 ## Features